Santiago R. Palmer: Biography

 He was born in San Germán, Puerto Rico.
 He attended his school years in the classrooms of his hometown and later at the Royal Academy of Good Letters.
 He worked as a clerk (escribano) in the notaries of San Germán, Coamo and Mayagüez, and later in 1882 was appointed as formal Public Notary in Añasco and San Juan.

 A supporter of autonomy for Puerto Rico, Santiago R. Palmer contributed to the foundation of the Liberal Reform Party in 1870.
 He was victim of persecution by the Spanish government authorities, being imprisoned in 1887 with Baldorioty and other Autonomistas.

-During the short period of autonomy that Puerto Rico enjoyed between March to July 1898, he was a Representative to the Insular Chamber for Mayagüez.
+During the short period of autonomy that Puerto Rico enjoyed between March and July 1898, he was a Representative to the Insular Chamber for Mayagüez.

 After the American invasion of Puerto Rico Santiago R. Palmer is elected mayor of Mayagüez and in that position he created a new municipal police force.
 During the American military government he belonged to the "Advisory Board" of General George Davis.
 He was vice president and later president of the newly created Federal Party and also later helped to found the successor Union Party of Puerto Rico.
 From 1903 he was a Representative to the House of Delegates until his death in San Juan on March 31, 1906.
 He was buried at Santa María Magdalena de Pazzis Cemetery.